vakabus/thesis/analyzer/README.md

   -V, --version                              Print version information
 ```

 Special mention is worth to the `--push-results-url` option.
-It can be used together with the [`gimmedat`](https://github.com/vakabus/gimmedat) tool to collect experiment results over the network.
+When supplied with the URL, the `analyzer` invokes the command `curl -T result.csv {URL}` for every file with results it creates.
+This works especially well when used together with the [`gimmedat`](https://github.com/vakabus/gimmedat) project to run the collector server.

 ## Processing results